luteh/flutter_covid/README.md

 # Simple Covid Cases apps

-Simple covid cases apps to show covid cases amount in Indonesia that presented as a chart data.
+Show covid cases amount in Indonesia that presented as a chart data.
 Developed using :
 - flutter,
 - clean architecture,